sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-22.md

 **Solution**

-Since `runtime` is not part of DrRacket, you have to use [current-inexact-milliseconds](https://docs.racket-lang.org/reference/time.html#%28def._%28%28quote._~23~25kernel%29._current-inexact-milliseconds%29%29).
+Since `runtime` is not part of DrRacket, you can use [current-inexact-milliseconds](https://docs.racket-lang.org/reference/time.html#%28def._%28%28quote._~23~25kernel%29._current-inexact-milliseconds%29%29).
 The code, including the `search-for-primes` function is:

 ```scheme
 #lang racket/base